Furikuda/bork/docs/usage/notes.rst

 ``--umask``
 ~~~~~~~~~~~

-borg uses a safe default umask of 077 (that means the files borg creates have
+bork uses a safe default umask of 077 (that means the files bork creates have
 only permissions for owner, but no permissions for group and others) - so there
 should rarely be a need to change the default behaviour.

 This option only affects the process to which it is given.
 Thus, when you run
-borg in client/server mode and you want to change the behaviour on the server
+bork in client/server mode and you want to change the behaviour on the server
-side, you need to use ``borg serve --umask=XXX ...`` as a ssh forced command
+side, you need to use ``bork serve --umask=XXX ...`` as a ssh forced command
 in ``authorized_keys``.
 The ``--umask`` value given on the client side is
 **not** transferred to the server side.

 Also, if you choose to use the ``--umask`` option, always be consistent and use
-the same umask value so you do not create a mixup of permissions in a borg
+the same umask value so you do not create a mixup of permissions in a bork
-repository or with other files borg creates.
+repository or with other files bork creates.

 ``--read-special``
 ~~~~~~~~~~~~~~~~~~